caituo27/caituo27.github.io/_posts/2023/11/2023-11-03-how to-use-angulars-new-control-flow-syntax.md

 }
 ```

 Now, one of the key differences in the new syntax is that a track expression is mandatory.
-So, if I were to save this, we get an error letting us know what we’re missing.
+So, if we were to save this, we get an error letting us know what we’re missing.

 <div>
 <img src="{{ '/assets/img/content/uploads/2023/11-03/track-expression-error.png' | relative_url }}" alt="Track expression error" width="1831" height="948" style="width: 100%; height: auto;">